NVriezen/ZelEngineDocs/source/getting_started/quickstart.rst

 Render
 ------
 Of course ``zel_render`` is the place where everything gets rendered.
-Right now you can only clear the screen with a color.
+This function should process all render data.
-Soon the Rendering API will get re-implemented and then this function should process all render data.
+If you are unsure how the function does this, you may want to leave the code as is.

 Logic and Rendering is seperated here because of the plans to multithread those functions in the future.
 It also forces you to think modulair and can help in certain situations to maintain a pleasant gaming experience.